NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 | ---- | ----|
 |![](./Lab9_st162_own_assembly_raw_VS_trimmed.png)|![](./Lab9_st162_raw_reads_colors_interpretation.png) |

-- !!The reads with many vertical lines are reads that are poorly mapped to the genome or have bases with low quality scores (where many inconsistencies with the consensus sequence are found).
+- The reads with many vertical lines are reads that are poorly mapped to the genome or have bases with low quality scores (where many inconsistencies with the consensus sequence are found).
 - Look at the pileup, and zoom in and out.
 - What are the likely errors, what are the adapters ...